 - ¼ teaspoon cloves

 - 3-4 tablespoons 100% cranberry juice adjust as needed

 - Preheat the oven to 350 degrees Fahrenheit.
 Lightly spray an 8x4 loaf pan with non-stick cooking spray.
 Set aside.

-- Heat the water until it's hot to touch, like the temperature of bathwater.
+- Heat the water in the microwave or on the stove until it's hot to touch, like the temperature of bathwater.
 Stir in the molasses and mix until uniform.
-Stir in the canola oil, apple cider vinegar, and vanilla.

 - In a medium mixing bowl, combine the dry ingredients: all-purpose flour, light brown sugar, baking soda, baking powder, and spices.

-- Slowly stir the wet ingredients into the dry ingredients.
+- Slowly stir the wet ingredients into the dry ingredients: molasses and water, canola oil, apple cider vinegar, and vanilla.
 Mix with a wooden spoon until just combined, careful not to overmix.

-- Add your batter to the greased loaf pan.
-Bake for 40-45 minutes, or until a toothpick comes out clean.
+- Add the batter to the greased loaf pan.
+Bake for 40-45 minutes on the center oven rack, or until a toothpick comes out clean.

-- Remove loaf from the oven and let cool in the loaf pan for 5 minutes before turning out onto a cooling rack.
+- Remove loaf from the oven and let cool in the loaf pan for 5 minutes before turning out onto a rack to cool.

-- Let the gingerbread loaf cool completely before decorating with the glaze and slicing.
-Enjoy!
+- Let the gingerbread loaf cool completely before drizzling with the glaze or spreading completely with the glaze.